wpmccormack/e1039-analysis/SimChainDev/README.md

 root -b -q Fun4Sim.C
 ```

-The simulation result is written into multiple ROOT files.
 By default a simple muon-pair event (via PHG4SimpleEventGenerator) is simulated.
 You can/should change various options to simulate what you need.

+The simulation result is written into multiple ROOT files.
+The main output file is "DST.root", which is structured in the E1039 standard data format.
+It is usually analyzed by `e1039-analysis/AnaSimDst`.

 ## Large Process